aeon

 Aeon supports the automatic synthesis of incomplete code.
 Take the following example:

-This function is incomplete: there is a hole in the program (?todo) name todo.
-If you run this program, the compiler will try to search for an expression to replace the hole with, that has the proper type.
+This function is incomplete: there is a hole in the program (?hole).
+When you run this program with a synthesizer, Aeon will search for an expression to replace the hole with, that satisfies the refined return type.

 Because liquid types are limited, you can define your target function using decorators.
 The following decorators are available for guiding synthesis: